-Procedural Metacognitive Knowledge "If your only tool is a hammer, then every problem looks like a nail."
-Abraham Maslow How many of us have had students say, "I thought I understood it but then I couldn't do the exam question"?
-This is often a result of the inability of a student … Continue reading Filling the tool box (1)
+Procedural Metacognitive Knowledge If you are unfamiliar with metacognition, you might like to read my introductory post here, before continuing with this one.
+How many of us have had students say, "I thought I understood it but then I couldn't do the exam question"?
+This is often a result of the inability of a student … Continue reading Filling the tool box

 Meet Hansel and Gretel...
 Hansel is a confident student.
 In lessons he feels like he understands the content and can answer the questions.
 At home he completes his homework and every so often reads an article because someone once told him that would help him to get into a good university.
 Gretel has the same … Continue reading Helping Hansel

-Part 1: An introduction to metacognition “An intellectual is someone whose mind watches itself.”
-Albert Camus What is metacognition?
-Metacognition is commonly divided into two components: metacognitive knowledge and metacognitive reflections [Quigley 2018].
-Metacognitive knowledge refers to what learners know about learning and this may be broken down further into knowledge of self, knowledge of … Continue reading How do you catch a cloud and pin it down?
+What is metacognition?
+Metacognition is commonly divided into two components: metacognitive knowledge and metacognitive reflections (Quigley et al. 2018).
+Metacognitive knowledge refers to what learners know about learning and this may be broken down further into knowledge of self, knowledge of tasks and knowledge of strategies (Cambridge Assessment 2017).
+An alternative categorisation (Schraw 1998) divides … Continue reading How do you catch a cloud and pin it down?